 Family Nurse Practitioner (FNP)

-The DNP-FNP is offered at Spokane and Vancouver.
+The DNP-FNP is offered at WSU Spokane, WSU Tri-Cities, and WSU Vancouver.

 The Family Nurse Practitioner (FNP) program is designed to prepare the student for a career in primary care settings, providing care across the lifespan to children, adolescents, child-bearing women, adults, and elders.
 Population health and epidemiology, management of information systems, and interprofessional collaboration are all emphasized.
 Students learn laboratory analysis, clinical procedures, and advanced assessment.
 Pharmacology and pathophysiology prepare students for diagnosis and prescriptive authority.